QuentinRa/blog.quentinra.dev/games/game-dev/index.md

 * you should pick a **game engine** (ex: `Unity`, `Unreal engine`, etc.)
 * or you should pick a **library** (ex: `LibGDX`, etc.)

-It may be weird too, but you may also used **templates** in a game engine.
-Because a lot of developers are working on the same game engine, you could expect that some developers would build a sort of game engine, inside a game engine, but targeting one game, or one kind of games.
+It may be weird too, but you may also use **templates** in a game engine.
+Because a lot of developers are working on the same game engine, you could expect that some developers would build a sort of game engine, inside a game engine, but targeting one game, or one kind of game.
 [You can learn more about this, in this YouTube video](https://www.youtube.com/watch?v=GG0GVLYzkus).
-My recommendation are [More Mountains assets](https://moremountains.com/unity-assets).
+My recommendation is [More Mountains assets](https://moremountains.com/unity-assets).

 ### 2.2.
 Tools for coding